noir-lang/noir/docs/docs/developers/contracts/main.md

 ## Nomenclature

 [**Noir**](https://noir-lang.org/) is a domain specific language for creating and verifying proofs.
-It's design choices are influenced heavily by Rust.
+Its design choices are influenced heavily by Rust.

 A **smart contract** is just a collection of persistent state variables, and a collection of functions which may edit those state variables.